-Advanced skills in the design, implementation, and production of psychological research as it relates to the field of clinical psychology.
+Advanced skills in critical evaluation of psychological research as it relates to aetiological models and treatment of of psychological disorders.

 UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; display initiative and drive, and use their organisational skills to plan and manage their workload.